-Several popular Bahamian musical artists have signed on to plans by environmental group reEarth for a concert Dec.
-2 to oppose plans for an LNG (liquefied natural gas) regasification facility at Ocean Cay in the Bahamas.
+As of press time Friday, several popular Bahamian musical artists had signed on to plans by environmental group reEarth for a concert last Sunday to oppose plans for an LNG (liquefied natural gas) regasification facility at Ocean Cay in the Bahamas.

-AES plans to build two 160,000 cubic-meter LNG storage tanks and an 842 MMcf/d regasification facility on the 90-acre manmade island, located about 65 miles east of Miami (see Daily GPI, July 28).
+AES plans to build two 160,000 cubic-meter LNG storage tanks and an 842 MMcf/d regasification facility on the 90-acre manmade island, located about 65 miles east of Miami (see NGI, July 31).
 The project also will include the 76-mile Ocean Express Pipeline, which will transport regasified LNG to Fort Lauderdale in southern Florida, where it would interconnect with Florida Gas Transmission (FGT).

 The project has been dogged by delays due to protests in the Bahamas and governmental bureaucracies, concert organizers said.

-The concert, to begin at 6 p.m. at Arawak Cay, will host Bahamian artists Da Brilanders, Lassie Doe Boys, Tingum Dem Band, Nita Ellis, Novie Pierre, Trez Hepburn.
-DJ Funky D will be master of ceremonies.
-The event is being billed as the first protest concert the Bahamas has ever seen and will be free.
+The concert was scheduled to begin at 6 p.m. at Arawak Cay and host Bahamian artists Da Brilanders, Lassie Doe Boys, Tingum Dem Band, Nita Ellis, Novie Pierre, Trez Hepburn.
+DJ Funky D was master of ceremonies.
+The free event was billed as the first protest concert the Bahamas has ever seen.